Family rooms: tackling the first few days together

 But many women like having another new mother in the next bed to be able to share what they're going through.

 I had a real bout of the baby blues, because it was so difficult to come to terms with the C-section.
-I think that after an emergency caesarean I'd have been even more depressed if I'd been in a bed next to a women who'd given birth without complications.
+I think that after an emergency caesarean I'd have been even more depressed if I'd been in a bed next to a woman who'd given birth without complications.

 If you have another child would you take a family room again?
 After all, it does mean you may both miss out on sleep.